flatironinstitute/catvae/README.md

 ## Pre processing your data

 All of the pretrained models were trained on 100bp 16S V4 deblurred data from [Qiita](https://qiita.ucsd.edu/).
 To use these models on your data, either upload your data to Qiita, or process your data using deblur.
 See the [qiime2 tutorial](https://docs.qiime2.org/2021.4/tutorials/moving-pictures/#option-2-deblur) for an example of how to deblur your amplicon data.
+It is assumed that the deblur sequences themselves are the observation ids, so the qiime2 approach may require relabeling the biom table observation ids (see [biom.Table.update_ids](http://biom-format.org/documentation/generated/biom.table.Table.update_ids.html))

 ## Loading VAE models